frithnanth/perl6-Desktop-Notify/README.md

 Reads the server info and returns an hash.
 The return value of the C function call is returned as the value of the `return` key of the hash.

+### The simple interface

+#### new(Str :$app-name!, Str :$summary!, Str :$body!, Str :$icon!, Int :$timeout?, Str :$category?, NotifyUrgency :$urgency?)

+Constructs a new `Desktop::Notify::Simple` object.
+It takes four mandatory arguments:

+* $app-name the name of the app that will be registered with the notify dæmon.
+* $summary  appears in bold on the top side of the notification
+* $body     notification body
+* $icon     icon name

+and three optional arguments:

+* $timeout   expressed in seconds (while Desktop::Notify uses milliseconds)
+* $category  can be used by the notification server to filter or display the data in a certain way
+* $urgency   urgency level of this notification

+An `enum NotifyUrgency <NotifyUrgencyLow NotifyUrgencyNormal NotifyUrgencyCritical>` is available.

+#### show(GError $err?)

+Shows the notification on screen.
+It takes one optional argument, the GError object.
+(The default Desktop::Notify error handling is not thread safe.
+See `Threading safety` for more info)

+#### update(Str :$summary, Str :$body, Str :$icon)

+Modifies the messages of a notification which is already on screen.

+#### close(GError $err?)

+Closes the notification.
+It takes one optional argument, the GError object.
+(The default Desktop::Notify error handling is not thread safe.
+See `Threading safety` for more info) Note that usually there's no need to explicitly 'close' a notification, since the default is to automatically expire after a while.

 ## Threading safety

 Desktop::Notify offers a simple interface which provides an `error` class member,